-The Company has a risk register in place which formally acknowledges the risks identified by the Company, the impact and likelihood scores for each risk, the department/function responsible for overseeing such risks as well as the controls in place to mitigate such risks.
+The Company maintains a risk register in place which formally acknowledges all key risks identified by the Company, the impact and likelihood scores for each risk, the department/function responsible for overseeing these risks as well as the respective controls in place to mitigate such risks.
+There weren't any significant changes to the Company's risk exposure compared to 2023.